 Sadly, asking about the sales process is not an easy question for most salespeople, at least in our own experience.
-They fail to define their sales process, as they don’t realise it’s not just about what they have to do, but also about the steps that need to be taken on the customer’s side, in order to make a deal happen.
+They fail to define their sales process, as they don’t realise it’s not just about what they have to do, but also about the steps that need to be taken on the customer’s side.

-Keep reading, to find out why the stages in a sales process shouldn’t just be “Call, Meeting, Presentation, Meeting no.2, POC, …”, how it helps you on your way to closing a deal, and how to create an ideal process.
+Keep reading to find out why the stages in a sales process shouldn’t just be “Call, Meeting, Presentation, Meeting no.2, POC, …”,!

 Sales representatives need a sales process for orientation.
 Creating one should feel just as natural as planning a trip.
-You know you’ll have to pass by Dresden, Halle, Magdeburg, Hannover + many smaller cities, as you travel to Hamburg from Prague.
 By identifying all the towns beforehand, you’ll be able to tell if you got lost and where you made the mistake.
-Knowing only Prague and Hamburg, you’ll get lost for sure, and who knows where.
 The same applies to closing deals.

 The sales process helps you to navigate and manage both yourself and the client.

 Not knowing what is happening and where you are in the process means not controlling your sales.
-If you’re not in control, then you simply hope, and hope is not a strategy.
-You will always know your side of the process but it's also essential to understand what is happening on the client's side.
-It can be your champion (the person you’re talking to in the company) needing to sell it to other stakeholders internally, explaining the ROI and benefits to them, communicating with procurement, and more.
-Should you be fortunate, the champion knows what to do and will actually do it.
+If you’re not in control, you hope, and hope is not a strategy.
+That's why it's essential to understand what is happening on the client's side.

 - “Who else should be involved in this process?”

 - “How do you usually buy solutions?”
 “Do we need to go to procurement?”